LawrenceMMStewart/Semi-Supervised-Learning-with-OT/README.md

-# End-to-End Learning-Imputation via Optimal Transport
+# Semi-Supervised Learning via OT

 > Temporary README (to be updated at a later date).
 Contains code for the Imputation with Optimal Transport Project conducted in Justin Solomon's GDP group whilst visiting MIT.